OpenFLUID/openfluid-community-docs/src/docs/models/fluidhub.md

 The WaresHub service was the predecessor of FluidHub.
 The LISAH-Wareshub instance is kept for conservation (https://dev.openfluid-project.org/lisah-wareshub/report/), but not maintained anymore.

 ### Migration
 While repositories have been replicated from LISAH-Wareshub to OpenFLUID-FluidHub instance, users will have to update their local git settings to use new service.
-To do so, a custom shell script is provided: https://nextcloud.inrae.fr/s/BfZBS3LGaSk9xgn.
+To do so, a [custom shell script](https://nextcloud.inrae.fr/s/BfZBS3LGaSk9xgn) is provided.
 It takes a path in argument (eg waresdev folder absolute path) and will convert all "origin" remotes from LISAH-Wareshub to OpenFLUID-fluidhub and keep previous remote url as "old_wareshub" remote.

 ## OpenFLUID-FluidHub